dalhundal/halifax-scraper/README.md

 Notes
 -----
+As this scrapes data from the Halifax Online Banking website, it is of course dependant on the format of their pages not changing.
+It works as of April 2014.

 Do whatever you want with this - just remember any hassle you get yourself into is your problem.